Supporting equitable and timely access to

 aged residential care

-Following the 2018 release of Caring for our older Kiwis: The right place, at the right time, the NZACA has released an updated report titled Supporting equitable and timely access to aged residential care in which we share analysis of data collected through interRAI during 2020/21.
+Following the 2018 release of Caring for our older Kiwis: The right place, at the right time, the ACA has released an updated report titled Supporting equitable and timely access to aged residential care in which we share analysis of data collected through interRAI during 2020/21.

 The analysis strongly suggests that the decisions around both when a person can access ARC, and the level of care they receive when they do, continues to vary according to where they live.
 This raises serious concerns that must be addressed about how we are supporting some of our older New Zealanders to live as well as they can in their most vulnerable years.